-The Notes will rank pari passu with, which means equal to, all outstanding and future unsecured unsubordinated indebtedness issued by us, including our 2014 Notes (which have an aggregate principal amount of \$113.4 million, plus accrued interest, as of the offering date of the Notes) and our 2022 Notes (which have an aggregate principal amount outstanding of \$70.0 million, plus accrued interest, as of the offering date of the Notes).
+The Notes will rank pari passu with, which means equal to, all outstanding and future unsecured unsubordinated indebtedness issued by us, including our 2014 Notes (which have an aggregate principal amount of \$113.4 million, plus accrued interest, as of the offering date of the Notes).
+Even if we are able to use all of the net proceeds of this offering to redeem the 2014 Notes, there will remain approximately \$45.9 million (or approximately \$35.8 million if the underwriters exercise their option to purchase additional Notes in full) aggregate principal amount of 2014 Notes outstanding which mature on June 16, 2021.
+We intend to seek to raise additional debt financing to redeem the remaining balance of the 2014 Notes, which may have a shorter maturity than the Notes and could impair our ability to repay the Notes at maturity.
 The Notes will also rank pari passu with our general liabilities, which consist of trade and other payables, including any outstanding dividend payable, base and incentive management fees payable, interest and debt fees payable, vendor payables and accrued expenses such as auditor fees, legal fees, director fees, etc. In total, these general liabilities were approximately \$5.0 million as of March 31, 2017.